lucaszafran/lucaszafran/README.md

 - 👋 Hi, I’m Lucas Zafran
+- 📚 I am currently a 2nd year Biomedical Engineering student at The University of British Columbia.
-- 👀 I’m interested in photography and expanding my knowledge of coding.
+- 📸 I’m interested in photography and expanding my knowledge of coding.
-- 🌱 I’m currently learning Python and C.
+- 👨🏻‍💻 I’m currently learning Python and C.
-- 💞️ I’m looking to collaborate on small projects.
+- 😁 I’m looking to collaborate on small projects.

 ### Connect with me